 Do I have to pay for my overnight accommodations and travel expenses?
 No, overnight accommodations are provided.
 All participants are required to stay in the hotel with the class.
 Mileage reimbursement is also available for class members.
-Breakfast is provided by the hotel.
-Lunch and dinner will be provided on day one and lunch on day two.
+Lunch and dinner will be provided on day one and breakfast and lunch on day two.